RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 1 solutions.md

 Now, $2 F_{3k}$ is even because it is an integer multiple of $2$; and $F_{3k-1}$ is even by the inductive hypothesis.
 Therefore $F_{3k+2}$ is the sum of two even numbers, which is even.

+### Grading notes for Part C

+- **"The pattern continues" is not a proof:** In option 2, a number of submissions use the approach of calculating a few values of the Fibonacci numbers and attempting a general argument that there's an alternating pattern of odd, odd, even in these.
+There is an approach to a proof of this option that does this, but these submissions gave a few examples and said, "the pattern continues".
+That statement alone is asking the reader to take it on faith that what you are observing in the Fibonacci numbers does, in fact, continue.
+What the problem is asking you to do, on the other hand, is give a convincing general mathematical argument that this is the case.
+Again, this can be done without induction on this particular proposition, but it didn't happen in any of the submissions that I saw.
+- **Indexing matters:** Also on option two, there were a number of submissions that struggled with interpreting what every third Fibonacci number actually means.
+As you see in the solution above, it helps to tramslate this into a proposition about the indexes on the Fibonacci numbers.
+In my solution for example, "every third Fibonacci number" means "Fibonacci numbers with indices $3n-1$ where $n$ is a positive integer", so $F_2, F_5$, and so on.
+Variations from incorrect approaches included things like $F_{n+3}$ which does not skip Fibonacci numbers three at a time.

+---

 ## Part D